Last Updated on

-The UAN (or Universal Account Number) is a 12-digit number allotted to employee who is contributing to EPF.
-And UAN remains same throughout the lifetime of an employee and doesn’t change with jobs.
+The UAN (or Universal Account Number) is a 12-digit number allotted to the employee who is contributing to EPF.
+And UAN remains the same throughout the lifetime of an employee and doesn’t change with jobs.
 So when an employee changes job, he is given a new Member ID for EPF.
 This new Member ID is then linked to the common UAN number of the employee.
 So an employee can have multiple Member IDs for multiple jobs but all linked to a common UAN.

 That was all there is to our discussion about using this Excel-based Free Employee Provident Fund EPF Calculator.

 Is EPF alone enough for Retirement?